25 Types of Milk & What Is the Best Milk to Drink

 This is a milk that comes from grain-fed cows (conventionally farmed) that’s diet is enriched with DHA, a type of omega-3 fatty acids.
 This results in a naturally higher content of DHA in the finished milk product.
 DHA supporting the brain, heart health and other benefits.

 On the other hand, we can learn the following: Without question, I am avoiding any and all food and products with added DHA and ARA in them.
 It’s just not worth the risk of negative side effects like hormone disruption, increased infertility risk, and toxic pollutants in the body (both mine and my children’s).
 (Source).

 Maybe Eating Clean for weight loss and health management is your best choice?

 Calcium-fortified milk is regular milk that has been fortified with calcium, which supports bone health and promotes absorption of vitamin D. Calcium-fortified milk is regular milk that has been fortified with calcium.

 Filtered milk passes regular milk through numerous fine filters that remove many microorganisms.
 This process makes it taste extraordinarily creamy and delicious.
 The best news is that filtered milk has 6 grams less sugar and 5 grams more protein than regular milk.

-Choosing Dairy-Free and Lactose-Free Milk Products
+How to Choose Dairy-Free and Lactose-Free Milk Products?

-Make sure to shake any lactose-free products, as the added calcium carbonate tends to sink to the bottom.
+Warning: Make sure to shake any lactose-free products, as the added calcium carbonate tends to sink to the bottom.
 Watch out for added sweeteners in lactose-free milk, including refined sugars, honey and others that are often added to improve taste.